Carlina Rivera: Tenure

 In 2019, as a co-chair of the Women’s Caucus, Rivera was involved in securing $250,000 for the New York Abortion Access Fund to provide abortions for women not covered by insurance or Medicaid, including for those who travel from out-of-state.
 This funding made New York City the first to allocate money directly to abortion procedures.
 She has called for more aid to reach the city’s public hospital system, including funding and programs around reproductive healthcare.
 She also introduced a legislation to create a patient advocate’s office within the Department of Health and Mental Hygiene to help New Yorkers navigate the healthcare system.

 In the same year, Rivera introduced legislations to create an Office of Active Transportation and Office of Pedestrians to assess conditions for safe biking and walking in the city and make recommendations for improvements.
 She introduced and passed a legislation to strengthen protections for renters during periods of maintenance, renovation, and construction.
 She introduced a legislation to require child protective specialists to explain to parents or caretakers about their rights during initial contact of an ACS investigation. and passed bills to outlaw the sale of foie gras and outlaw pigeon trafficking.
 In an effort to crack down on illegal hotel operators, she introduced a bill in June 2018 to require short-term rental companies such as Airbnb to report host data to the city.
 The bill passed the Council 45–0 and was signed into law by Mayor Bill de Blasio on August 6, 2018.

 She was listed on City & State’s 2020’s Above and Beyond for her work on strengthening abortions rights and combating sexual harassment.

 In June 2022, Rivera voted for a controversial $101 billion budget that will cut funding for the city's Department of Education by $600 million, citing "fundamental flaws" in the Fair Student Funding formula.

-Rivera is Chair of the Council’s Committee on Hospitals and member of the Council's Women's Caucus, Progressive Caucus, and Black, Latino, and Asian Caucus.
+Rivera is Chair of the Council’s Committee on Hospitals and member of the council's Women's Caucus, Progressive, and Black, Latino, and Asian Caucuses.

+In December 2024, Rivera was one of 31 council members to vote for a revised version of Adams' new zoning legislation called The City of Yes.
+It is a $5 billion proposal to allow the construction and conversion of legal and new 80,000 housing units in New York City.